-Comey hearing: Sessions to testify in response - BBC News
+Sessions to testify in response to Comey

 US Attorney General Jeff Sessions says he will appear before a Senate panel in response to James Comey's testimony.

-He will appear before the Senate intelligence committee on Tuesday, he said in a letter to Senator Richard Shelby.
+He will appear before the Senate intelligence committee on Tuesday, he announced in a letter.

 He said the decision had been made "in light of Mr Comey's recent testimony".